Film. Television. Music.

 BENEATH HILL 60 is an Australian War Movie set underneath the trenches of World War I. This never-before told Australian story is set in 1916 – where Queensland miner Oliver Woodward, under-trained and having never faced hostile fire...

-He is also developing the feature film, WALTZING MATILDA, to be directed by Morgan O’Neill and written by Beneath Hill 60 writer, David Roach.
-Click here to learn more about Waltzing Matilda
+He is also developing the feature film, BANJO & MATILDA, written by Beneath Hill 60 writer, David Roach.
+Click here to learn more about Banjo & Matilda

 Lucky Country Productions Pty Ltd has been producing film, television and music for over 25 years.

-Bill Leimbach was born in New York City, then moved to California.
-He founded Lucky Country Productions when he arrived in Australia after film school in California and London and his 10 years of Film and TV work in the UK.
+Producer Bill Leimbach was born in New York City, then moved to California.
+He founded Lucky Country Productions when he arrived in Australia after film school in California and London and his 10 years of Film & TV work in the UK.

-LCP’s most recently completed TV projects were two feature length TV specials for HISTORY CHANNEL, with Jack Thompson – one on Gallipoli and another on the Australia’s involvement on the Western Front – both set in WWII.
+Lucky Country Production’s most recently completed TV projects were two feature length TV specials for the History Channel with Jack Thompson – one on Gallipoli and another on Australia’s involvement on the Western Front, both set in WWI.

-Their most recent Feature Film was also set in WW1, BENEATH HILL 60, which won 12 Australian Film Awards.
-In 2010, including Best Film, Best Director and Best Script.
+Its most recent feature film was also set in WWI, BENEATH HILL 60, which won 12 Australian Film Awards Nominations in 2010, including Best Film, Best Director and Best Script.